Covid 19 coronavirus: Mandatory masks? Health Minister Chris Hipkins not ruling it out

 And New Zealanders should anticipate more waves of Covid-19 especially given the source of this second wave is still a mystery, Hipkins says.

-Last week officials were working lawyers to establish whether the Health Ministry could seek a legal notice requiring mass masking in Auckland.
+Last week officials were working with lawyers to establish whether the Health Ministry could seek a legal notice requiring mass masking in Auckland.

 Read More